DaehwanKimLab/Chromosome-ReAD/README.md

 <!-- ROADMAP -->
 ## Roadmap

-See the [open issues](https:github.com/DaehwanKimLab/Chromosome-ReAD/issues) for a list of proposed features (and known issues.
+See the [open issues](https:github.com/DaehwanKimLab/Chromosome-ReAD/issues) for a list of proposed features (and known issues).